ajaragz/k8s-argocd/README.md

 - `infra/`:
   - `bootstrap_tf_state/`: Terraform code to create the S3 bucket for remote state.
   - `eks/`: Terraform code to deploy the EKS cluster and associated resources.
-  - `argocd/`: Terraform code to deploy ArgoCD in the EKS cluster.
+  - `argocd/`: Terraform code to deploy ArgoCD and the Prometheus stack in the EKS cluster.
     - `argocd-apps/`: ArgoCD Application manifests to track the app Kubernetes manifests.
 - `k8s/`: Kubernetes manifests for the app.
 - `.github/workflows/`: CI/CD pipeline code to build and push the app Docker images.